January 25, 2012

 She went on to speak about how her son Dexter had endured, “unmerited and personal attacks so we could get to the truth about the assassination.”
 Once she concluded her remarks, Dexter Scott King himself then spoke.
 He began his remarks:

 I would just like to say that this is such a heavy moment for me.
 Yet while my heart is heavy, and this is a bittersweet occasion, bitter because we are dealing with tragedy, a tragedy that occurred some 32 years ago, but, yet today, we are still dealing with it.
 It is sweet because finally we know what happened.
 Sweet because this family has been vindicated, sweet because we can say that we are truly free at last.
 We can now move on with our lives.
 I want to give a real thanks to my mother, for her leadership and her tireless effort in carrying this burden all this time.
 You know we as children at that time were so young that we did not really understand what was going on.
 To my siblings, who have been here and been steadfast, to my aunt, we as a family have been unified around this effort.
 We finally got what we have been asking for, the opportunity to present evidence that we always felt would bring the truth out in a court of law.
-To have had twelve individual jurors to bear what we have been saying, that if the American public were allowed to really hear, they too would conclude what has now been concluded by those twelve.
+To have had twelve individual jurors to hear what we have been saying, that if the American public were allowed to really hear, they too would conclude what has now been concluded by those twelve.

 He again clarified what the jury had, and had not, found: